 B2B Marketing Options – When to DIY and When to Outsource

-As the CEO of a B2B marketing outsource provider, you would think that I would always suggest outsourcing as the best way to handle your marketing.
+As the CEO of a B2B marketing and revenue growth outsource provider, you would think that I would always suggest outsourcing as the best way to handle your marketing.
 However, as with much else in life, the answer to the question of Should I outsource my marketing or do it myself? is “it depends.”
+This is especially true in light of the fact that we are now in the middle of the COVID-19 crisis, which could have impact on your budget and go-forward strategy.

-Of course there are some major advantages to the do it yourself (DIY) model.
-For one thing, whatever you and the team learn becomes part of the intellectual property of the company.
+Of course, there are some major advantages to the do it yourself (DIY) model.
+For one thing, whatever you and the team learn becomes part of the intellectual property of the company – although this is usually also true in a ‘work for hire’ scenario.
 Also, there may be (but not always) cost advantages to the DIY model.
-And there are many circumstances where your best bet is to have an internal team but enhanced with specialized expertise from a marketing outsource provider.
+And in a hybrid scenario, there are many circumstances where your best bet is to have an internal team but enhance this with specialized expertise from a marketing outsource provider.

-I’m going to take the liberty of borrowing from one of my 2010 blog posts to give you a summary of the pros and cons of B2B marketing outsourcing.
+I’m going to take the liberty of borrowing a past blog post to give you a summary of the pros and cons of B2B marketing outsourcing.
 First, let’s explore some of the positive aspects of outsourcing and why you should at least consider this as an option:

 - You can get a depth of talent that is unavailable at your budget level for hiring.